jparr/activerecord-userstamp/README.md

 Typically this would be the `User` model of your application.
 The `stampable` method is used in models that are subject to being created, updated, or deleted by stampers.

+This gem only supports Ruby 2.2 and Rails 5.0 and above.

 ## Forkception

 This is a fork of: